Materials-Consortia/OPTIMADE/optimade.rst

     Every database provider is designated a unique prefix.
     The prefix is used to separate the namespaces used by provider-specific extensions.
     The list of presently defined prefixes is maintained externally from this specification.
-    For more information, see appendix `Database-Provider-Specific Namespace Prefixes`_.
+    For more information, see section `Database-Provider-Specific Namespace Prefixes`_.

 **API implementation**
     A realization of the OPTiMaDe API that a database provider uses to serve data from one or more databases.